8bitbuddhist/nix-configuration/README.md

 ### Note on secrets management

-Secrets are stored in a separate repo called `nix-secrets`, which is included here as a flake input.
+Secrets are stored in a separate repo called `secrets`, which is included here as a flake input.
 This is a poor man's secret management solution, but y'know what, it works.
 These "secrets" will be readable to users on the system with access to the `/nix/store/`, but for single-user systems, it's fine.

 Initialize the submodule with: